oriolakolawole/IntegratingDevSecOps/README.md

 ---

 ### How to Automatically Deploy your Website From Github
-HOW TO AUTOMATICALLY DEPLOY YOUR WEBSITE FROM GITHUB Prerequisites
+Prerequisites
 - Online remote repository (GitHub/Bitbucket)
 - Local git repo